Edith Hacon: Life in Dornoch before the First World War

+Edith also helped fund the Catholic Church in Lerwick, and the brass tabernacle there is inscribed 'In Memory of Llewellyn Hacon'.

 Suffragist leadership

-In 1912, Hacon was a founding member and president of the Women's Liberal Association at Dornoch, and they hosted a tour of leaders from the Scottish women's organisations, encouraging local support for the women's suffrage cause.
+In 1912, Edith was a member and president of the Women's Liberal Association at Dornoch, and they hosted a tour of leaders from the Scottish women's organisations, encouraging local support for the women's suffrage cause.
+Prime Minister H. H. Asquith resided at Oversteps on his golfing holiday in Dornoch in 1912 and probably 1913, when suffragettes disturbed him while playing both years.

 In 1914, Hacon became vice-president of the Dornoch National Union of Women's Suffrage Societies (NUWSS) branch and she was able to report that half of the electors had signed their petition in support of women's suffrage, whilst campaigning at the Northern Burghs by-election that year.
+Her friend Margaret Davidson, a teacher, was the first secretary of the branch and she lived at Oversteps with Edith before the First World War.

 The NUWSS membership had grown to 60 members under her leadership and had regular visiting speakers from the national groups.

-Role in war nursing service
+Role in war nursing service (Scottish Women's Hospitals)

-At the start of World War One, Hacon volunteered with Margaret Davidson for a role in Dr. Elsie Inglis's WW1 Scottish Women's Hospital at Royaumont and began as an orderly.
-'Mrs. Hacon' became the housekeeper and called herself 'Head of Char'.
+At the start of the First World War, Hacon volunteered with Margaret Davidson for a role in Dr. Elsie Inglis's WW1 Scottish Women's Hospital at Royaumont.
+She began as an orderly but 'Mrs. Hacon' became the housekeeper and called herself 'Head of Char'.
 Hacon supervised the kitchen, and seamstress work, making and repairing uniforms and organised hockey matches and tea to keep up morale, and made a rag doll for one of the wounded soldiers.
 Hacon served for three years, and was awarded a Silver Medal "Medaille des Epidemics" by the French Government, and both the British War Medal and Victory Medal.

 As a Roman Catholic, Hacon was not included in the Dornoch Cathedral World War One Roll of Honour plaque as was her friend Margaret Davidson.

+Life after the First World War

+In 1918, Hacon married a Canadian forester Private William Robichaud in the Canadian Forestry Corps France; he later became a timber merchant.
+Her friend Margaret Davidson was a witness at their wedding.
+Edith and William couple later adopted two children.